A 2026 Guide to Assisted Living Facilities – How to Find the Right Community for You

 11. Are kitchen cabinets easy to reach?

-12. Are the outside areas well-kept?
+12. Are the outside areas well-maintained?

 13. Are there any stains or odors?